Remenod/GameOfLifeWeb/help/rule.md

 You can see the center cell (empty) surrounded by **exactly** 3 live neighbors (black).
 With rule `B3`, it becomes alive in the next generation.

+---

+### Note

+If the number of neighbors exceeds 8, it is capped at 9 internally.
+This means that `B9` or `S9` can be used to represent any case where a cell has **more than 8 neighbors**.